gdiazcruz/gdiazcruz.github.io/_projects/1_project.md

 category: work
 ---

-We are searching for commom scab infected potatoes in the main producing region of Costa Rica.
+We are searching for common-scab infected potatoes in the main producing region of Costa Rica.
 There is currently little to no information regarding these pathogens and how they impact potato production in Costa Rica.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">